 Stakeholder engagement has been part of our history since the beginning of the 20th century when Phillips Petroleum Co. drilled hundreds of wells on Osage tribal lands, building the company’s foundation while making millions of dollars for tribe members through royalty income.

 Today, the company’s SPIRIT Values — Safety, People, Integrity, Responsibility, Innovation and Teamwork — set the tone for how the company conducts its business.
 These SPIRIT values are embedded in our stakeholder engagement approach.

 The liquids-rich Eagle Ford shale play represents the company’s most prolific unconventional development.
-In 2009, the company began exploring the development potential of this play and at year-end 2014 held approximately 220,000 net leasehold and mineral acres, primarily in the DeWitt, Karnes and Live Oak counties.
 The Eagle Ford team makes it a priority to listen and seek community input in the following ways: